How does the face age?

 What is a 'Lifestyle Lift'?

 This heavily marketed procedure was founded by an osteopathic physician.
-It involves a short-incision face lift which is performed with local anesthesia.
+It involved a short-incision face lift which is performed with local anesthesia.
 Lifestyle lift patient satisfaction and reviews have proven to be much lower than that of a traditional face lift.
 The best comparison comes from the website realself.com where Lifestyle lift received a 53% rating compared to 86% for a Face lift.
+Lifestyle lift filed for bankruptcy in 2015.

 What type of anesthesia is used?

-Face lift surgery is typically performed under IV sedation or general anesthesia, under the care of an experienced anesthesia provider.
+Face lift surgery is typically performed under general anesthesia, under the care of an experienced anesthesia provider.
 In addition to the anesthesia, numbing medication is used in the face to ensure that you are comfortable when wake up from the procedure.
 When the procedure is finished, the anesthesia medication is discontinued and you begin to wake up.
-The medications used for anesthesia tend clear the system rather quickly, and most of our patients are able to go home in 30 - 45 minutes after the procedure is completed.
+The medications used for anesthesia tend clear the system rather quickly, and most of our patients are able to go home an hour after the procedure is completed.
 Our anesthesia team has over 50 years of combined experience providing advanced anesthesia and all of our anesthesia providers are also on staff at the University of Washington or other regional medical centers.

 Anesthesia guidelines [21kb PDF]